-SAPT Block Grant Funds Treatment Services: Prescription Drug and Heroin Use on the Rise (TEDS, 2012)
+SAPT Block Grant Funds Treatment Services: Prescription Drug and Heroin Use on the Rise (TEDS, 2014)

-As cited below, more than one-quarter (26%) of individuals admitted to treatment in the publicly funded system cited heroin or prescription opioids as their primary substance of use.
-Admissions for prescription opioid pain relievers alone increased by 500% from 2000-2012.
-According to NASADAD data, from 2012-2014, 37 States reported an increase in treatment admissions for heroin.
-In addition to the troubling increase in treatment admissions, opioid overdose deaths have also been on the rise-in 2014, almost 19,000 Americans lost their lives to a prescription opioid overdose and more than 10,500 to a heroin overdose.
+As noted below, almost one-third (30.3%) of individuals admitted to treatment in the publicly-funded system cited heroin or prescription opioids as their primary substance of use.
+In 2014, admissions for heroin addiction exceeded admissions for alcohol alone as primary substance of use.
+According to NASADAD data, in 2015, 39 States reported an increase in treatment admissions for heroin.
+In addition to the troubling increase in treatment admissions, opioid overdose deaths have also been on the rise-in 2015, over 33,000 Americans lost their lives to a prescription opioid or heroin overdose.